Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Introduction

-The first main contribution of our work is to conduct an exhaustive meta-analysis based on data published in nine different studies, rigorously comparing Lk, QLk, CH and QRE to each other and to a model based on Nash equilibrium.
-All of these models depend upon exogenous parameters.
-Most previous work has focused on models' ability to \emph{describe} human behavior, and hence has sought parameter values that best explain observed experimental data, or more formally that maximize a dataset's probability.
-(Observe that all of the models that we consider make probabilistic predictions; thus, we must score models according to how much probability mass they assign to observed events, rather than assessing ``accuracy.'')
-We depart from this descriptive focus, seeking to find models, and hence parameter values, that are effective for \emph{predicting} previously unseen human behavior.
+All of the models we consider depend upon exogenous parameters.
+Most previous work has focused on models' ability to \emph{describe} human behavior, and hence has sought parameter values that best explain observed experimental data, or more formally that maximize a dataset's probability.\footnote{All of the models that we consider make probabilistic predictions; thus, we must score models according to how much probability mass they assign to observed events, rather than assessing accuracy.} We depart from this descriptive focus, seeking to find models, and hence parameter values, that are effective for \emph{predicting} previously unseen human behavior.
 Thus, we follow a different approach taken from machine learning and statistics.
 We begin by randomly dividing the experimental data into a training set and a test set.
-We then set each model's parameters to values that maximize the likelihood of the training dataset, and finally score the each model according to the (disjoint) test dataset's likelihood.
-To reduce the variance of this estimate without biasing its expected value, we employ a process called cross-validation \citep[see, e.g.,][]{bishop06}, systematically repeating this procedure with different test and training sets.
+We then set each model's parameters to values that maximize the likelihood of the training dataset, and finally score the each model according to the disjoint test dataset's likelihood.
+To reduce the variance of this estimate without biasing its expected value, we employ cross-validation \mbox{\citep[see, e.g.,][]{bishop06},} systematically repeating this procedure with different test and training sets.